Calendars & Reservations

 The Plant Biology Department maintains five vehicles: one Suburban, three station wagons, one Ford Explorer SUV (with 4WD).
 These vehicles are available for use by the Department subject to the following regulations:

-1. To use a vehicle, you must make a request to Jessica Hudgins (or Lisa Moncrief or Chelsea Hargroves if Jessica is away).
-Jessica will keep the vehicle keys and will maintain a vehicle log.
+1. To use a vehicle, you must make a request to Reagan Scott (or Lisa Moncrief or Chelsea Hargroves if Reagan is away).
+Reagan will keep the vehicle keys and will maintain a vehicle log.

 2. You are responsible for the vehicle during the time you are using it.
 Specifically: